 Daily Forecast | The latest from First Alert WRDW/WAGT Meteorologist Mikel Hannah-Harding

+Clearing is expected heading into tomorrow evening.
+Overnight low temperatures Wednesday nigh into Thursday will be cold in the 30s around the region.
+For Thursday afternoon, high temperatures are expected to be in the upper 50s and low/mid 60s once again.
+This will be thanks to the low pressure system moving east on Thursday as high pressure builds in to the north.

-A low pressure system will move east on Thursday as high pressure builds in to the north bringing cool and dry weather for the remainder of this week.
-Another front is expected to move through the Southeast this weekend, bringing us our next chance of rain.
+Another front is expected to move through the Southeast heading into this weekend bringing us our next chance of rain.
+Ahead of that front, we will see a surge of moisture and warmer temperatures for Friday and Saturday with highs in the 70s.
 Be sure to keep it here for the latest updates.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.